The Truman Show: Plot

-Christof orders a citywide search for Truman and is soon forced to "cue the sun" and break the production's day-night cycle to optimize the search.
-Christof discovers Truman sailing away from Seahaven on a small boat, having conquered his fear of water.
-He resumes the transmission and, unable to fetch Truman by boat, creates a violent storm in an attempt to capsize Truman’s boat.
-After nearly drowning Truman but failing to break his spirit, Christof ends the storm.
-Truman continues to sail until his boat strikes the wall of the dome.
+Hoping to bring Truman back to a controllable state, Christof reintroduces his father to the show under the guise of him having developed amnesia following the accident.
+The show regains its ratings, and Truman seems to return to his routines.
+One night, however, Christof discovers that Truman has begun sleeping in his basement.
+Disturbed by this change in behavior, Christof sends Truman's best friend Marlon to visit and discovers that Truman has disappeared through a makeshift tunnel in the basement.
+Christof suspends the broadcast for the first time in its history, leading to record viewing numbers.

-Initially horrified, Truman discovers a nearby staircase leading to an exit door.
-As Truman contemplates leaving his world, Christof speaks directly to Truman through a speaker system and tries to persuade him to stay, claiming that there is no more truth in the real world than in his artificial one, where he would have nothing to fear.
-After a moment of reflection, Truman utters his catchphrase: "In case I don't see you... good afternoon, good evening, and good night", bows to his audience and exits.
-The viewers celebrate his escape, and Sylvia races to greet him.
-Christof's supervisors finally end the program on a shot of the open exit door, leaving Christof to mourn over the truth of his defeat.
-Truman's fans—the viewers of the show—cheer upon his successful escape and then, after transmission ceases, ask what else is on television.
+Truman is found sailing away from Seahaven, having conquered his fear of water.
+Christof resumes the transmission and creates a violent storm in an attempt to capsize Truman's boat.
+Truman nearly drowns but continues to sail until his boat strikes the wall of the soundstage.
+He finds a staircase leading to an exit door.
+As he contemplates leaving, Christof speaks to Truman, revealing the truth about the show and encouraging him to stay by claiming that there is no more truth in the real world than in his artificial one.
+Truman utters his catchphrase – "In case I don't see ya, good afternoon, good evening, and good night" – before bowing to the audience and exiting.
+Viewers around the world celebrate Truman's escape, and Sylvia races to greet him.
+The executive producers end the program with a shot of the open exit door, leaving Christof devastated.
+After the broadcast ends, Truman's viewers look for something else to watch.